alexCoding42/translator-gpt/README.md

 Available on App Store and Play Store

-## Database

-There is no database in this application, the user only calls an API

 ## Technical Stack

-This project was built using React native and Expo, with EAS builds, Typescript and OpenAI API
+This project was built using React native and Expo, with EAS builds, Typescript and [OpenAI API](https://platform.openai.com/examples/default-translate?lang=node.js)